 It was designed to support those already struggling through what was a tough time for the economy.

-But it is set to end this April, despite repeated calls from campaigners for it to be kept.
+It was initially expected to end in April 2021, but at the spring Budget Chancellor Rishi Sunak extended the increase until September.
 People receiving UC could face a £1,040 cut to their annual income if the increase ends as planned.

 More than 6.2 million families will be impacted by the payment cut, according to the Joseph Rowntree Foundation.
 Another half a million – including 200,000 children – pushed into poverty.
 It will disproportionately affect single parents, BAME families and households including a person who is disabled.